Ramgarh subdivision

-Ramgarh subdivision is an administrative subdivision of the Ramgarh district in the North Chotanagpur division in the state of Jharkhand, India.
+Ramgarh subdivision is an administrative subdivision of Ramgarh district in the North Chotanagpur division in the Indian state of Jharkhand.

 History

 Around 1740, Ramgarh was "Jungle District of Ramgarh".
 With the East India Company acquiring the diwani of Bengal, Bihar and Odisha in 1765, it derived the right to collect revenue from the Ramgarh regime.
 In 1771, Ramgarh district had a Military Collector whose headquarter was in Chatra.
 After the Kol uprising in 1831, the British reorganised the administrative structure of the area.
 Hazaribagh emerged as an administrative centre.
-Ramgarh became a subdivision of Hazaribagh district in 1991 and was made a district in 2007.
+Ramgarh became a subdivision of Hazaribagh district in 1991 and was made a district in its won right in 2007.

 Administration

 With only 2.87% of the population of the state residing in Ramgarh district, it is a small sized district.
 It is divided into 6 community development blocks with 340 villages (305 inhabited and 35 uninhabited), 1 statutory town and 22 census towns.

 The details of Ramgarh subdivision are as follows: